 The 7 Turkey Taco Meal Prep Bowl Variations

-These are the seven base variations for the 7 Turkey Taco Meal Prep Bowls for High-Protein Work Lunches.
+These are the seven base variations.
 Each one uses the same seasoned turkey base.
 Only the carb or base layer changes.

 Bowl 1: Classic Brown Rice Base